 The fairways and greens of the Bethpage Black course looked perfect these days as Mr. McIlroy & Co. battled it out for the Ryder Cup.
 Not unlike all those American golf courses that have an international reputation for being maintained with far more pesticides, fertilizers and water than is necessary for a sustainable standard.
 However, anyone listening to Frank Rossi, Associate Professor in the Department of Agriculture and Life Sciences, will get to know a different perspective on the top facility.
 The famous golf course on Long Island has a second, less visible role: it is part of Bethpage State Park and is therefore subject to a strict protection regime.
 The course is emblematic of the question of how top-class golf and nature conservation can be reconciled in a national park.

 Cornell University, which has a 25-year partnership with the New York State National Park Service covering a total of 23 golf courses, plays a key role in this.
 Under Rossi’ s leadership, the university has been involved in greenkeeping for many years – in close coordination with the park’s managers.
-“The basis was our shared understanding that we have a responsibility to the residents of New York State,” Rossi explains to the university magazine Cornell Chronicle.
+“There was a shared belief that this is our responsibility to the citizens of New York state and to the environment,” Rossi explains to the university magazine Cornell Chronicle.
+New management practices like Integrated Pest Management and the reduction of fertiliser input have been introduced.

 This can only be achieved through cooperation.
 Together, the university, club and park administration develop strategies that meet both sporting demands and ecological requirements.
 This includes consistent monitoring: weather data, soil analyses and vegetation maps provide the basis for making maintenance decisions on a daily basis.
-“By working with Cornell, we have all become more aware and cautious when it comes to applications and using the right product to protect the environment as a whole,” says Mike Hedley, Superintendent of the Black Course , summing up the cooperation.
+“In working with Cornell, we have all become more aware and diligent about when to apply and use the right product to protect the environment as a whole,” says Mike Hadley, Superintendent of the Black Course , summing up the cooperation.

 Reduction in pesticides

 The reduction of pesticides was at the heart of the project right from the start.
 The reason for this was a regulation issued by New York State in 2000, in which the use of chemical pesticides was reduced.
 Long Island followed this regulation.
 Between 2001 and 2009, the use of chemical pesticides was reduced by 45 % and the amount of fertilizer by 60 %.
 The program was started on the Green Course and from there expanded to all courses in the New York National Park area.
-“We tested it scientifically and at the same time applied it immediately under championship conditions,” Rossi summarises to the Cornell Chronicle.
+“We started doing those practices in our research and they immediately began to be used under championship conditions,” Rossi summarises to the Cornell Chronicle.

 Subscribe to our newsletter!